cehbrecht/quick-sphinx-tutorial/docs/source/index.rst

 Quick Sphinx Tutorial
 =====================

 Welcome to this short `Sphinx`_ tutorial.
-This tutorial will give you a quick overview of what Sphinx can do for you.
+This tutorial is a concise summary of other Sphinx tutorials and will give you a quick overview of what Sphinx can do for you.
 If you want to know about the Sphinx details then have a look at :ref:`appendix` and at `one`_ or the `other`_ tutorial.
 Of course a tutorial about Sphinx is written in Sphinx.

 You can clone this tutorial from `GitHub`_ and it is available on `ReadTheDocs`_.